gdg-on-campus-adtu/OE2025-001/README.md

 ### 1. How to work with this presentation?

-This project can be scaffolded using [Nix](https://nixos.org) and [direnv](https://direnv.net).
+This presentation can be scaffolded using [Nix](https://nixos.org) and [direnv](https://direnv.net).
 To scaffold, run:

 ```fish
 direnv allow
 ```

-Alternatively, if you prefer to do things manually, you need:
+While **Nix** is the preferred way to work on this presentation, if you wish to do things manually, you need:

 - [just](https://github.com/casey/just), a command runner. `(optional)`
 - [presenterm](https://github.com/mfontanini/presenterm), a markdown terminal